Tegan151/AlgoaBayZoningScenarios/README.md

 # Script 3.
 Final prioritizations
 - This code provides the final code to run zoning scenarios prioiritizations and mapping presented in the manuscript

-# Data: All data necessary to run these script can be found in data folder
+# All data necessary to run these scripts can be found in data folder